mongodb/terraform-provider-mongodbatlas/website/docs/d/data_lake_pipeline.html.markdown

   * `ingestion_schedules.#.frequency_interval` - Number that indicates the frequency interval for a set of snapshots.
   * `ingestion_schedules.#.retention_unit` - Unit of time in which MongoDB Atlas measures snapshot retention.
   * `ingestion_schedules.#.retention_value` - Duration in days, weeks, or months that MongoDB Atlas retains the snapshot.

+### `sink` - Ingestion destination of a Data Lake Pipeline
+  * `type` - Type of ingestion destination of this Data Lake Pipeline.
+  * `provider` - Target cloud provider for this Data Lake Pipeline.
+  * `region` - Target cloud provider region for this Data Lake Pipeline.
+[Supported cloud provider regions](https://www.mongodb.com/docs/datalake/limitations).
+  * `partition_fields` - Ordered fields used to physically organize data in the destination.
+    * `partition_fields.#.field_name` - Human-readable label that identifies the field name used to partition data.
+    * `partition_fields.#.order` - Sequence in which MongoDB Atlas slices the collection data to create partitions.
+The resource expresses this sequence starting with zero.
+### `source` - Ingestion Source of a Data Lake Pipeline.
+  * `type` - Type of ingestion source of this Data Lake Pipeline.
+  * `cluster_name` - Human-readable name that identifies the cluster.
+  * `collection_name` - Human-readable name that identifies the collection.
+  * `database_name` - Human-readable name that identifies the database.
+  * `project_id` - Unique 24-hexadecimal character string that identifies the project.
+  * `policyItemId` - Unique 24-hexadecimal character string that identifies a policy item.

 See [MongoDB Atlas API](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Data-Lake-Pipelines) Documentation for more information.